discordjs/guide/guide/interactions/replying-to-slash-commands.md

 	</discord-message>
 </div>

-Now you may want to send an ephemeral follow-up, to do so just repeat the procedure as follows and also pass in `ephemeral: true` to the `InteractionReplyOptions`:
+Now you may want to send an ephemeral follow-up, to do so, just repeat the procedure as follows and also pass in `ephemeral: true` to the `InteractionReplyOptions`:

 ```js {6}
 client.on('interaction', async interaction => {